leozhangcs/leozhangcs.github.io/index.md

 - [May-26] Our new work __Persistent Backdoor Attacks in Class-Incremental Learning via Structural Invariant Anchoring__ has been accepted to the _43rd International Conference on Machine Learning (ICML)_!
 Congrats to Junhuang and Linshan!

-- [Apr-26] I will serve as an Area Chair for NeurIPS-25.
+- [Apr-26] I will serve as an Area Chair for NeurIPS-26.
 Looking forward to your good work!

 - [Mar-26] Our new work __ARES: Scalable and Practical Gradient Inversion Attack in Federated Learning through Activation Recovery__ has been accepted to the _47th IEEE Symposium on Security and Privacy (Oakland)_!
 Congrats to Zirui and the team!

-- [Jan-26] I am honored to serve as a __Program Committee member__ for _Usenix Security 2026_ (Cycle 2).
+- [Jan-26] I am honored to serve as a __Program Committee member__ for _USENIX Security 2026_ (Cycle 2).
 Excited to review your outstanding work!

 - [Jan-26] Our new work __Nasty Adversarial Training: A Probability Sparsity Perspective for Robustness Enhancement__ has been accepted to the _Fourteenth International Conference on Learning Representations (ICLR 2026)_!
 Congrats to Yuhang!